dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
 The default value is `512`.
-* `spanDurationTimeoutMillis` - On each report interval, spans older than `spanDurationTimeoutMillis` which have not yet ended will be dropped.
+* `spanDurationTimeoutMillis` - On each report interval, spans older than `spanDurationTimeoutMillis` which have not yet ended will be dropped from the watch list.
-  The default is `???`.
+  The default is `60000`.
   (_only applies to languages where weak references are not supported or suitable_)